-C. Monitoring a XenStore Ring
+4.3 Monitoring a XenStore Ring

-To intercept the registration to XenStore in domain 0 from domain U, the VMM monitors a XenStore ring, which is shared between domain U and domain 0, as shown in Figure 5.
-When domain U registers data to XenStore, it writes a pair of path and value to the Xen-Store ring.
-For example, the path for a virtual keyboard is device/vkbd/0/page-ref and the value is the frame number of the xenkbd page.
+To intercept the registration to XenStore in domain 0 from a PV guest in domain U, the VMM monitors a XenStore ring, which is shared between domain U and domain 0, as shown in Fig. 7.
+When domain U registers data to XenStore, it writes a pair of path and value to the XenStore ring.
+For example, the path for a virtual keyboard device is device/vkbd/0/page-ref and the value is the frame number of the xenkbd page.
 The VMM inspects the XenStore ring when domain U sends an inter-domain event to domain 0 using a hypercall after it writes data to the ring.
-If the written path is one of the above, the VMM obtains the information on a shared page.
+If the written path is the registered one, the VMM obtains the information on a shared page.